IT'S BEGINNING TO LOOK A LOT LIKE CHRISTMAS!

 • Can I sleep on my side with broken ribs?

-Sleeping on your side with broken ribs is generally not recommended, especially on the injured side. ❌
+Sleeping on your side with broken ribs is generally not recommended - particularly if you're planning on sleeping on the injured side.

 Instead, sleeping in an elevated position, propped up on pillows, can help alleviate pain and promote better breathing.